The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Nitrogen

-The formation of a large amount of N 2 is due to the oxidation of the ammonia-hydrogen atmosphere by molecular O 2, which began to come from the surface of the planet as a result of photosynthesis, starting from 3 billion years ago.
-N 2 is also released into the atmosphere as a result of the denitrification of nitrates and other nitrogen-containing compounds.
+The formation of a large amount of N 2 is due to the oxidation of the ammonia-hydrogen atmosphere by molecular O 2, which began to come from the surface of the planet as a result of photosynthesis, starting 3 billion years ago.
+N2 is also released into the atmosphere as a result of denitrification of nitrates and other nitrogen-containing compounds.
 Nitrogen is oxidized by ozone to NO in the upper atmosphere.

-Nitrogen N 2 enters into reactions only under specific conditions (for example, during a lightning discharge).
-Oxidation of molecular nitrogen by ozone during electrical discharges is used in the industrial production of nitrogen fertilizers.
-It can be oxidized with low energy consumption and converted into a biologically active form cyanobacteria (blue-green algae) and nodule bacteria that form the rhizobial symbiosis from legumes plants, so-called. green manure.
+Nitrogen N 2 reacts only under specific conditions (for example, during a lightning discharge).
+The oxidation of molecular nitrogen by ozone during electrical discharges is used in the industrial production of nitrogen fertilizers.
+They can oxidize it with low energy consumption and convert it into a biologically active form. cyanobacteria (blue-green algae) and nodule bacteria that form rhizobial symbiosis With legumes plants, so-called green manure.

 Oxygen

-The composition of the atmosphere began to change radically with the advent of living organisms, as a result photosynthesis accompanied by the release of oxygen and the absorption of carbon dioxide.
-Initially, oxygen was spent on the oxidation of reduced compounds - ammonia, hydrocarbons, oxide form gland contained in the oceans, etc. At the end of this stage, the oxygen content in the atmosphere began to grow.
+The composition of the atmosphere began to change radically with the appearance on Earth living organisms, as a result photosynthesis accompanied by the release of oxygen and absorption of carbon dioxide.
+Initially, oxygen was spent on the oxidation of reduced compounds - ammonia, hydrocarbons, nitrous form gland contained in the oceans, etc. At the end of this stage, the oxygen content in the atmosphere began to increase.
 Gradually, a modern atmosphere with oxidizing properties formed.
-Since this caused serious and abrupt changes in many processes occurring in atmosphere, lithosphere And biosphere, this event is called Oxygen catastrophe.
+Since this caused serious and abrupt changes in many processes occurring in atmosphere, lithosphere And biosphere, this event was called Oxygen disaster.

-During Phanerozoic the composition of the atmosphere and the oxygen content underwent changes.
-They correlated primarily with the rate of deposition of organic sedimentary rocks.
-So, during the periods of coal accumulation, the oxygen content in the atmosphere, apparently, noticeably exceeded the modern level.
+During Phanerozoic the composition of the atmosphere and oxygen content underwent changes.
+They correlated primarily with the rate of deposition of organic sediment.
+Thus, during periods of coal accumulation, the oxygen content in the atmosphere apparently significantly exceeded the modern level.

 Carbon dioxide

 The content of CO 2 in the atmosphere depends on volcanic activity and chemical processes in the earth's shells, but most of all - on the intensity of biosynthesis and decomposition of organic matter in biosphere Earth.
 Almost the entire current biomass of the planet (about 2.4 × 10 12 tons ) is formed due to carbon dioxide, nitrogen and water vapor contained in the atmospheric air.
-Buried in ocean, in swamps and in forests organic matter becomes coal, oil And natural gas. (cm.
-Geochemical cycle of carbon)
+Buried in ocean, V swamps and in forests organic matter turns into coal, oil And natural gas. (cm.
+Geochemical carbon cycle)

 Source of inert gases - argon, helium And krypton- volcanic eruptions and decay of radioactive elements.
-The earth as a whole and the atmosphere in particular are depleted in inert gases compared to space.
+The Earth in general and the atmosphere in particular are depleted of inert gases compared to space.
 It is believed that the reason for this lies in the continuous leakage of gases into interplanetary space.

 Air pollution

-Recently, the evolution of the atmosphere began to be influenced by human.
-The result of his activities was a constant significant increase in the content of carbon dioxide in the atmosphere due to the combustion of hydrocarbon fuels accumulated in previous geological epochs.
+Recently, the evolution of the atmosphere has begun to be influenced by Human.
+The result of his activities was a constant significant increase in the content of carbon dioxide in the atmosphere due to the combustion of hydrocarbon fuels accumulated in previous geological eras.
 Huge amounts of CO 2 are consumed during photosynthesis and absorbed by the world's oceans.
-This gas enters the atmosphere due to the decomposition of carbonate rocks and organic substances of plant and animal origin, as well as due to volcanism and human production activities.
-Over the past 100 years, the content of CO 2 in the atmosphere has increased by 10%, with the main part (360 billion tons) coming from fuel combustion.
-If the growth rate of fuel combustion continues, then in the next 50 - 60 years the amount of CO 2 in the atmosphere will double and may lead to global climate change.
+This gas enters the atmosphere due to the decomposition of carbonate rocks and organic substances of plant and animal origin, as well as due to volcanism and human industrial activity.
+Over the past 100 years, the content of CO 2 in the atmosphere has increased by 10%, with the bulk (360 billion tons) coming from fuel combustion.
+If the growth rate of fuel combustion continues, then in the next 50 - 60 years the amount of CO 2 in the atmosphere will double and could lead to global climate change.

-Fuel combustion is the main source of both pollutant gases ( SO, NO, SO 2 ).
-Sulfur dioxide is oxidized by atmospheric oxygen to SO 3 in the upper atmosphere, which in turn interacts with water vapor and ammonia, and the resulting sulfuric acid (H 2 SO 4 ) And ammonium sulfate ((NH 4 ) 2 SO 4 ) return to the surface of the Earth in the form of a so-called. acid rain.
-Usage internal combustion engines leads to significant air pollution with nitrogen oxides, hydrocarbons and lead compounds ( tetraethyl lead Pb(CH 3 CH 2 ) 4 ) ).
+Fuel combustion is the main source of polluting gases ( CO, NO, SO 2 ).
+Sulfur dioxide is oxidized by atmospheric oxygen to SO 3 in the upper layers of the atmosphere, which in turn interacts with water and ammonia vapor, and the resulting sulfuric acid (H 2 SO 4 ) And ammonium sulfate ((NH 4 ) 2 SO 4 ) return to the surface of the Earth in the form of the so-called. acid rain.
+Usage internal combustion engines leads to significant atmospheric pollution with nitrogen oxides, hydrocarbons and lead compounds ( tetraethyl lead Pb(CH 3 CH 2 ) 4 ) ).

-Aerosol pollution of the atmosphere is caused both by natural causes (volcanic eruption, dust storms, entrainment of sea water droplets and plant pollen, etc.) and by human economic activity (mining of ores and building materials, fuel combustion, cement production, etc.).
-Intense large-scale removal of solid particles into the atmosphere is one of the possible causes of climate change on the planet.
+Aerosol pollution of the atmosphere is caused by both natural causes (volcanic eruptions, dust storms, entrainment of drops of sea water and plant pollen, etc.) and human economic activities (mining ores and building materials, burning fuel, making cement, etc.).
+Intense large-scale release of particulate matter into the atmosphere is one of the possible causes of climate change on the planet.

 The atmosphere has a layered structure.
-The boundaries between the layers are not sharp and their height depends on latitude and season.
+The boundaries between layers are not sharp and their height depends on latitude and time of year.
 The layered structure is the result of temperature changes at different altitudes.
 Weather is formed in the troposphere (lower about 10 km: about 6 km above the poles and more than 16 km above the equator).
-And the upper limit of the troposphere is higher in summer than in winter.
+And the upper boundary of the troposophere is higher in summer than in winter.

-From the Earth's surface upwards these layers are:
+From the surface of the Earth upward these layers are:

 Troposphere